56th/drops/README.md

 To build the MPI version of DROPS (to be used on a parallel computer), the graph partitioner library ParMETIS is used.
 Download ParMETIS 4.0.2 and install it on your machine.
-After that, add the path to ParMETIS and METIS (which is part of ParMETIS) in the `CMakeSettings.txt` in the `src` directory.
+After that, modify the path to ParMETIS and METIS (which is part of ParMETIS) in the `CMakeSettings.txt` in the `src` directory.

 Of course, an MPI library is needed, which is often chosen by using a corresponding